ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-flightstats/README.md

   $ cf restage simple-data-pipe
 ````

-> Pro Tip: If you want to re-use an existing instance that is not named `weather`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WEATHER__ and set its value to the name of the existing Insights for Weather service.
+> Pro Tip: If you want to re-use an existing instance that is not named `weather`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WEATHER__ and set its value to the name of the existing Insights for Weather service. [(Show me how)](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-create-a-user-defined-environment-variable-in-Bluemix)

 ##### Install the flightstats.com connector